willdurand/willdurand.github.io/_posts/2014-12-29-a-year-in-pictures.markdown

 title: "A Year In Pictures"
 ---

-Between [Open Source](https://github.com/willdurand) and work, here are some of my greatest moments in 2014.
+Putting aside [Open Source](https://github.com/willdurand) and work, here are some of my greatest moments in 2014.

 <center>